1970 Hillman Avenger GL

 Independent Tyre Test - The Results

-In the world of modern tyres it is common place to come across a tyre test.
-However in the world of classic tyres the investment never seems to be there to do a proper modern tyre test.
-However a German magazine in July 2016 conducted this modern tyre test using classic tyres.
+In the world of modern tyres it is common to come across a tyre test.
+Sadly in the world of classic tyres the investment never seems to be there to do a proper modern tyre test.
+However, a German magazine in July 2016 conducted this modern tyre test using classic tyres.
 This classic tyre test has been translated from German to English.
 What is remarkable in this tyre test is quite how well the PIRELLI CINTURATO ™ CN36 classic tyre performed in the table at the end.
-The scores in this table are not scored in relationship to the other tyres in the test, so when a score of 1 is recorded, then that is a perfect score for a classic tyre or a modern tyre.
+The scores in this table are not scored in relation to the other tyres in the test, so when a score of 1 is recorded, then that is a perfect score for a classic tyre or a modern tyre.
 It is wonderful to see that these classic PIRELLI CINTURATO ™ CN36 tyres can give such exemplary results.

 History of the Hillman Avenger

 The last Rootes Group car to be developed after Chrysler took it over, the Hillman Avenger was built by Rootes 1970-1976.
-It would then be built by Chrysler Europe 1976-1981 and would known as the Chrysler Avenger, Talbot Avenger and Plymouth Cricket over different stages of its life post-Rootes.
+It would then be built by Chrysler Europe 1976-1981 and would be known as the Chrysler Avenger, Talbot Avenger and Plymouth Cricket over different stages of its life post-Rootes.

 The Avenger featured the popular at the time "Coke Bottle" styling waistline and semi-fastback rear-end.
-It was rather conventional mechanically, using a 4-cylinder all-iron overhead valve engine in 1250 or 1500 capacities driving a coil spring suspended live axle at the rear wheels.
+It was rather conventional mechanically, using a 4-cylinder all-iron overhead valve engine in 1250 or 1500 capacities driving a coil spring-suspended live axle at the rear wheels.
 Unlike any previous Rootes design, there were no other "badge-engineered" Humber or Singer versions in the UK market as there had been previously.

 The Avenger was immediately highly praised by the press for its good handling and overall competence on the road, and it was considered a significantly better car to drive than rivals like the Morris Marina.
-Chrysler wished for it to be a world car, selling it under the name Plymouth Cricket in the States but sadly the US showed a generally apathy to the car, complaining about rust and reliability plus being uninterested in a small car in general.
+Chrysler wished for it to be a world car, selling it under the name Plymouth Cricket in the States but sadly the US showed a general apathy to the car, complaining about rust and reliability plus being uninterested in a small car in general.